What is a dividend?

 This is exactly how it sounds: the company pays regular and predictable dividends to investors on their agreed-upon dates.
 This is good for investors as it provides them with a stable and trustworthy income and is, for this reason, the most sought-after type of dividend.

 This policy combines residual and stable dividend payments.
 The company establishes a regular dividend payment, either annually or quarterly, that investors are able to rely on.
 In addition, if corporate performance reaches a certain level, a special dividend payment is issued to shareholders in addition to stable dividend payments.

 Do shareholders have a say?

-As you learned in lesson 11 of the personal finance section, common shareholders have voting rights at the annual general meeting regarding decisions of a company.
+Common shareholders have voting rights at the annual general meeting regarding decisions of a company.
 When voting for or against the distribution of dividends, voting shareholders need to bear in mind that a dividend payment does not only affect investor income but also company profitability.

 This article does not constitute investment advice, nor is it an offer or invitation to purchase any digital assets.

 This article is for general purposes of information only and no representation or warranty, either expressed or implied, is made as to, and no reliance should be placed on, the fairness, accuracy, completeness or correctness of this article or opinions contained herein.

 Some statements contained in this article may be of future expectations that are based on our current views and assumptions and involve uncertainties that could cause actual results, performance or events which differ from those statements.

 None of the Bitpanda GmbH nor any of its affiliates, advisors or representatives shall have any liability whatsoever arising in connection with this article.